 Residential heating oil storage tanks have been used in Canada for over 65 years.
 Although many have now been decommissioned and the home converted to natural gas, the implications of owning a property that has a historical underground oil storage tank (a.k.a.
 “UST”) are potentially significant, especially if the underground oil storage tank has leaked.
+If it is fully operational, getting some residential fuel delivery can help, but if there is damage then there is much to consider.
 As this article will briefly discuss, the resulting costs to investigate and remediate the contamination can be very high and the liability exposure quite broad.

 WHO IS RESPONSIBLE?

 Contaminated sites – including residential properties contaminated from leaking underground oil storage tanks – are governed by the British Columbia Environmental Management Act (“EMA”).
 Under the EMA, and specifically relevant to residential contamination, all current and previous “owners” and “operators” of the contaminated site are responsible for remediation of the contaminated site.
 The scope of responsibility also extends to neighbouring properties impacted by the contaminants.
 Therefore, if you purchase a property with an underground oil storage tank that has caused contamination (even if you did not own the property when the contamination was caused), you may be responsible for the costs associated with investigating and remediating the property and any impacted neighbouring properties as well.

 Of course, the costs to investigate and remediate a property will vary significantly from one situation to the next.
 However, many property owners are surprised to learn that it is not uncommon for the costs to reach as high as several hundred thousand dollars, especially in cases where there has been migration of contaminants and possible impacts under the foundation of the homes.

 CAN I GET REIMBURSED FOR THE ASSOCIATED COSTS?